How to build a marketplace app

 Chapter 7

-Conclusion: Don’t build a marketplace app from scratch
+Conclusion: Don’t develop a marketplace app from scratch

 Spend your time and focus where they count.

-The most important resource an early-stage entrepreneur has is their time and focus.
+The most important resource a founder has is their time and focus.
 Your competitive advantage comes from how you spend yours.

 Building and maintaining the essential marketplace features is a huge investment with a poor return.
 The work is time-consuming, complicated, and sometimes extremely boring.
 The bulk of your budget will go to coding, debugging, and maintaining the marketplace basics when you could instead invest it in building unique features none of your competitors have.